BriantOliveira/Personal-Notebook/cs4.md

 **Priority Queue**

+* Almost always implemented with a heap
+* Elements with smaller numbers are higher priority
+* Elements are inserted in O\(log n\) time with a heap instead of O\(n\) time with a sorted array or linked list.
+* Ordering happens during each insertion and deletion, so the cost of ordering is distributed across insertion and deletion operations instead of in one big chunk.

 You can build a priority queue with two queues.
 Where one queue with dequeue and goes to the queue that has it's priority.

 _Array representation \(unordered\)._